bharatimalik/Speed_Camera_Violations/README.md

 ## Road-map

 * For revised version, I could combine the insights gained during exploration and first version together and use more advanced and interactive features of Tableau to represent the same information.
 * I might also find new insights using further data wrangling.
+* I could also utilize ward or zipcode information to see if something interesting comes up.